parasaurolophus/rader.us/src/philosophy/quanta.md

 thinking about sub-atomic particles as being particles and suddenly things seem a lot less weird.

-A consequence is that apparent paradoxes like the "tail problem" are not particularly problematic after all.
+A corollary is that apparent paradoxes like the "tail problem" are not particularly problematic after all.
 Supposedly, quantum indeterminacy means that there is always some chance, even if only an ultra microscopically small chance, of some physical object acting in some observably non-classical way.
 Ask any